Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Credit balance refunds are processed as expeditiously as possible, but within the Department of Education regulation of 14 days.

-• To ensure timely receipt of student account refunds, Kansas Health Science Center (KHSC-KansasCOM) strongly encourages all students to sign up for direct deposit.
+• To ensure timely receipt of student account refunds, Kansas Health Science University (KHSU-KansasCOM) strongly encourages all students to sign up for direct deposit.

 • Direct Deposit forms can be completed in the student gateway.